seregazhuk/php-react-memcached/README.md

 ```

 ### Verbosity
-Change the verbosity ouptut of Memcached server:
+Change the verbosity output of Memcached server:

 ```php
 $client